ALANVF/Star-lang-specification/concepts/pattern-matching/pattern-matching.md

 - destructuring: `#[1, my value (Int)]`
 	- You can destructure classes, kinds, and arrays.
 Stuff for destructuring hashes is TBD.
+	- Definition behavior of `...` (spread operator) for destructuring arrays, hashes, and tuples is TBD.

-I'd also like to have match expressions such as the |, &, and :: operators seen in functional programming languages like F#.
+I'd also like to have match expressions such as the | and & operators seen in functional programming languages like F#.